trexminer/T-Rex/README.md

                                    different cards. (default value for all options: 0 - not used) --fan                      Sets GPU fan speed in percent or target temperature (auto-fan).
                                    Valid formats:
-                                      --fan N   (where N is the fan speed) --fan t:N (where N is the target temperature)
+                                      --fan N    (where N is the fan speed) --fan t:N  (where N is the target core temperature) --fan tm:N (where N is the target memory temperature)
-                                   Example: --fan 45,t:67
+                                   Example: --fan 45,t:67,tm:95
-                                      GPU #0: set fan speed to 45% GPU #1: maintain GPU core temperature at 67C
+                                      GPU #0: set fan speed to 45% GPU #1: maintain GPU core temperature at 67C GPU #2: maintain GPU memory temperature at 90C
                                    Note: fan speeds are limited to [5%, 95%] range in auto-fan mode.
         --pl                       Sets GPU power limit in percent.
 Must be within [0, 100] range.
         --cclock                   Sets GPU core clock offset in MHz.